msunardi/rebel2/README.md

 - `right --> end`
 - `forward --> end`

-Union operation always only return one of the arguments.
+Union operation always __only return one of the arguments__.

 By default, the union operation works probabilistically, and the probability for each argument is spread uniformly.

-For example, the probability for each argument in the above expression is 1/3.
+For example, in the above expression has three operands, so the default probability for each operand is 1/3.

 To specify individual probabilities for each argument, provide a list of probabilities.
 For example, to give `left` probability `0.2`, `right` to `0.3`, and `forward` to `0.5`.